 After the war, from 1948, it was used by the MOD as a training centre and was touched by every major post-war conflagration including Vietnam and the troubles in Northern Ireland.
 During this period until its closure in 2004, it was used by many thousands of military personnel from TA, RAF Auxiliary to cadets.
 It was subsequently bought by Comrie Development Trust, on behalf of the village, in 2007 using community right to buy legislation.
 It now has mixed uses including allotments, a community orchard, a catering company, cheese-maker, sour-dough baker, artisan workshops and, recently, a Men's Shed.

-The Camp comprises a large site of 13.8 hectares including over 80 Nissen huts, sports fields, the last nuclear bunker built in the U.K. and a small arms firing range.
-The first hut, at the entrance to the camp, before you get to the cattle grid, is a small visitor centre which is open from dawn to dusk every day except Christmas Day.
+The Camp comprises a large site of 13.8 hectares including over 80 Nissen huts, sports fields, the last nuclear bunker* built in the U.K. and an assault course and small arms firing range.